Municipal socialism: In Australia

+In Austria

+Between 1918 and 1934, the Social Democratic Party of Austria had near-total control over the Viennese local government during a period known as Red Vienna.
+During their rule, the SDAP passed new labor laws and expanded access to public housing, sanitation, and childcare services in the city.

 Critical reception by communists

 Vladimir Lenin was sharply critical of municipal socialism when the idea was taken up by Russian Mensheviks in the early twentieth century: The bourgeois intelligentsia of the West, like the English Fabians, elevate municipal socialism to a special “trend” precisely because it dreams of social peace, of class conciliation, and seeks to divert public attention away from the fundamental questions of the economic system as a whole, and of the state structure as a whole, to minor questions of local self-government.
 In the sphere of questions in the first category, the class antagonisms stand out most sharply; that is the sphere which, as we have shown, affects the very foundations of the class rule of the bourgeoisie.
 Hence it is in that sphere that the philistine, reactionary utopia of bringing about socialism piecemeal is particularly hopeless.

-Subsequent leninist groups pursued this critique of municipal socialism in its 1980s incarnation.
+Subsequent Leninist groups pursued this critique of municipal socialism in its 1980s incarnation.
 The Revolutionary Communist Group wrote:

 "Municipal socialism" became an avenue that Labour used to retain the allegiance of the new labour aristocracy from the public sector.
 Many jobs and ‘non-jobs’ were given to this already privileged layer as the left feathered its own nest.
 Spurious community groups, housing schemes, race relations and ethnic minority units for tiny privileged layers of black and Irish people were set up and paid for.
 They were all designed to foster the interests of those who found jobs and funding through them, with little benefit to those who were really suffering the onslaught of Thatcherism.
 Even when "municipal socialism" took on a popular and widely supported position, its limitations were quickly exposed.
 The Fare's Fair dispute of 1982 showed this at an early stage, after the Law Lords overruled an attempt to introduce cheap fares on London transport, and Ken Livingstone's Greater London Council did not make a serious fight of it.
 In reality, Thatcher destroyed "municipal socialism" by continually restricting local democracy and the rights of local authorities to raise and spend money.